joeyda3rd/modbus-power-supply/README.md

 | 15 | Set Comm Address | byte (1-250) | 0 |  r,w | 0x9999 |

 **Notes**
-#1 See struct below from documentation.
+#1 See bit field below from documentation.
 #3 no idea
 #4 when it's reading 0x0233 that equals voltage has 2 decimal places, current 3, power 3
 #7, #14 Two 16 bit registers are used to make one 32 bit value.